-The Head of Audit left their post during 2019/20 and responsibility for the Internal Audit Service during was transferred to the Director of Financial Resources.
+The Head of Audit during 2020/21 and responsibility for the Internal Audit Service during was the Director of Financial Resources.
 A subsequent External Quality Assessment carried out in September 2021 flagged this as a potential conflict of interests that impeded the independence of the Internal Audit function (see Head of Internal Audit opinion).